Are you a fan of the notorious and thrilling series: Game of Thrones? We are, too!

 Beyond its connection to the show, Portstewart Strand is a beautiful spot for a coastal walk, offering scenic views and peaceful dunes.
 It’s a perfect place to soak in the natural beauty of Northern Ireland while reliving the tense moments of Jaime’s mission in Dorne.

 Overlooking the beach is the iconic Mussenden Temple, an 18th-century structure perched on a cliff, originally built as a summer library.
-With its dramatic coastal views and rich history, Downhill Beach and Mussenden Temple make for a magical visit, combining natural beauty with an important piece of Game of Thrones lore.
+With its dramatic coastal views and rich history, Downhill Beach and Mussenden Temple make for a magical visit during your trip to Northern Ireland, combining natural beauty with an important piece of Game of Thrones lore.

 The haunting Cushendun Caves, located near the coastal village of Cushendun in County Antrim, are known as the setting for one of the darkest moments in Game of Thrones.
 It was within these caves that Melisandre gave birth to the shadow assassin, an eerie and pivotal scene that shocked viewers.
 The caves, carved over millions of years, provide an atmospheric and mysterious setting, perfect for such a chilling event.